ElectronicBabylonianLiterature/infrastructure/README.md

 ### Redeployment fails

-Long commands (e.g. `node-exporter`) get messed up and `$` in the .
-If you have to redeploy a service/stack which has those copy the correct values from above.
+Long commands (e.g. `node-exporter`) get messed up and `$` is unescaped in the "Current engine state".
+If you have to redeploy a service/stack edit the "Last deploeyd instead" or copy the correct values this repository.

 ### Forgotten Grafana password